-Presbyte ry
+Presbytery

 Attested by:

 Signature of Stated Clerk of Presbytery

-Nominat ions Committee Chairman:
+Nominations Committee Chairman:

 Name (not signature)

-Appointe ee to General Assembly Nominating Committee
+Appointee to General Assembly Nominating Committee

-Na nme

-Ad ldress
+Name

+Address

-En nail Address
+Email Address

-Appointe ee to General Assembly Review of Presbytery Records (RPR) Committee
+Appointee to General Assembly Review of Presbytery Records (RPR) Committee

-N ame

-Ad ldress
+Name

+Address

-En nail Address
+Email Address

-Send to: Stated Clerk of General Assembly ◆1700 North Brown Road, Suite 105 ◆ Lawrenceville, GA, 30043 ◆ email: anantz@pcanet.org

-his form should be submitted to the PCA Stated Clerk's Office by the date above in order the representative to the GA Nominating Committee to receive information regarding the
+- Send to: Stated Clerk of General Assembly ◆1700 North Brown Road, Suite 105 ◆ Lawrenceville, GA, 30043 ◆ email: hharrison@pcanet.org - NOTE: This form should be submitted to the PCA Stated Clerk's Office by the date above in order for the representative to the GA Nominating Committee to receive information regarding the March meeting of the Nominating Committee, where the bulk of the work is done.
+This form may be used however, anytime during the 3-year term that there is a change to the representative of either Committee.